 Not all riding in Sun Prairie is on paved paths and roads.

-Due to the hard work of our local youth mountain bike teams, there are two miles of singletrack offroad trails in Sun Prairie’s Sheehan Park.
+Due to the hard work of our local youth mountain bike teams, there are over two miles of singletrack offroad trails in Sun Prairie’s Sheehan Park.
 This trail system will continue to evolve via efforts from the Sun Prairie Youth Composite School Mountain Bike Team, the Red Fury Youth Cycling Team, and the local IMBA chapter, CORP (Capital Off Road Pathfinders).